reohjs/HX101_Introduction-to-Cross-platform-Development-with-Haxe/course-overview.md

 ### I'm a professional developer.
 Will the course be too boring for me?

-If you are proficient in a language other then Haxe, you will enjoy discovering Haxe and how it's different than the one you are using.
+If you are proficient in a language other than Haxe, you will enjoy discovering Haxe and how it's different from the one you are using.
 Different languages gives you different solutions to a problem.
 By learning one more language, you will have one more tool, unless the language can compile to multiple targets - you will gain more than one tool ;)

-If you are already using Haxe, this course will be good refresher of the Haxe basics.
+If you are already using Haxe, this course will be a good refresher of the Haxe basics.
 You will also have a much solid understanding of how Haxe is designed to ace in cross-platform development.
 You are also invited to help other Haxe beginners by answering questions in the course discussion forum.
 We are sure you will learn something by teaching others!

 ### What OS / IDE / text editor should I use?